 I absolutely loved this book.
 It is so poignant and powerful with a message of kindness that is so relevant today.
 This is the only graphic novel on this list of full cast audiobooks and is a must-read book from WWII books for kids.

-Do not be fooled that it is written for middle grades.
-It is emotionally crafted and brilliantly written and is my favorite on this list of WWII books for kids.
+Do not be fooled by this middle grade fiction.
+It is emotionally crafted and brilliantly written and is my favorite on the list of WWII books for kids.

 Multi-Cast WWII Books for Kids